Elizabeth City, North Carolina: History

 Such new opportunities established Elizabeth City as a thriving deep-water port and powerful regional economic center.
 It was based on such industries as lumbering, shipbuilding, grain export, and fish and oyster processing; it rivaled other ports such as Norfolk, Virginia, and Baltimore, Maryland.
 But the establishment in 1881 of the Elizabeth City and Norfolk Railroad, later renamed the Norfolk Southern Railway, encouraged a shift of industries from waterfront in Elizabeth City to the growing cities of North Carolina's Upper Coastal Plain and Piedmont.

 The declaration of World War II reinvigorated Elizabeth City's industries, particularly in shipbuilding, textiles, and aeronautics.
 Coast Guard Air Station Elizabeth City was established in 1940 and Navy Air Station Weeksville in 1941 to provide valuable surveillance by seaplane and dirigible of German U-boats that were targeting American merchant shipping in East Coast waters.

 Additionally from 1942 to 1944, the Elizabeth City Shipyard supported the war effort with much of its production: thirty 111-foot SC-class submarine chasers, four YT-class yard tugboats, and six 104-foot QS-class quick supply boats.
 The Elizabeth City Shipyard built the most subchasers for the war effort (30 out of 438 total nationally), and set the record construction time for the SC-class, with SC-740 laid down in only thirty days.
-As of June 2013, the Elizabeth City Shipyard is still in operation.
+As of January 2020, the Elizabeth City Shipyard is no longer in operation.

 For two years, 1950 and 1951, Elizabeth City was home to a professional minor league baseball team.
 The Elizabeth City Albemarles played in the Class D level Virginia League.
 Previously, the town had fielded a team for several seasons in the semipro Albemarle League.

 The conclusion of the war led to a levelled economy.
 Industry restructuring here and in other areas changed the economy.
 Since the late 20th century, the service, government, and agriculture sectors have become dominant in the current economy.
 Starting in the late 1990s, revival efforts in tourism and civic revitalization centered on downtown and the city's five historic districts have led to increasing economic stability.

 The Elizabeth City Historic District, Elizabeth City State Teachers College Historic District, Elizabeth City Water Plant, Episcopal Cemetery, Norfolk Southern Passenger Station, Northside Historic District, Old Brick House, Riverside Historic District, and Shepard Street-South Road Street Historic District are listed on the National Register of Historic Places.
 They are protected to encourage heritage tourism that stresses the city's unique qualities.